Dear Disc Golf Beginners,

 For a right handed backhand throw (RHBH) turning over means the disc will bank right, for a left handed backhand throw (LHBH) it will bank left.

 Discs with more turn (a higher negative number) tend to be easier to throw for beginners and will produce an S-curvature flight.
 They are also less accurate in high-wind conditions.
-Discs with high turn (ie -5 to -3) may roll if thrown too fast or with too much anhyzer.
+Discs with high turn (ie -5 to -3) may drop and roll on the ground if thrown too fast or with too much anhyzer.

-Discs with a positive turn (eg +1) will be very resistant to turning over.
+Discs with a positive turn (>0) will be very resistant to turning over.

 Fade